csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

     </details>

 #.
 What is "array bounds checking"?
 When does it happen?
     <details><summary>Solution</summary>It is C# making sure that you are not using a subscript outside the allowed range.
-It happens at run time.</detais>
+It happens at run-time.</detais>

 #.
 Is there an error with the following code?
 If you think there is one, explain it, otherwise draw the content of the `myIncomes` array once those statements have been executed.